On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: A TCSP in FPR which is not in FP

-We have $\struct{A}'_1 \equiv_{\mathcal{C}^{2}} \struct{A}'_2$ by taking the extension of the winning strategy for Duplicator in the bijective $2$-pebble game played on $\struct{A}_1$ and $\struct{A}_2$ where the new variable $z$ of $\struct{A}'_1$ is always mapped to its counterpart in $\struct{A}'_2$.
+We have $\struct{A}'_1 \equiv_{\mathcal{C}^{k}} \struct{A}'_2$ by taking the extension of the winning strategy for Duplicator in the bijective $k$-pebble game played on $\struct{A}_1$ and $\struct{A}_2$ where the new variable $z$ of $\struct{A}'_1$ is always mapped to its counterpart in $\struct{A}'_2$.
 This proves item~(1).

-We already know from Proposition~\ref{prop:Xequiv} that $ \CSP(\mathbb{Q};R^{\mx}_{[3],3}) =\CSP(\mathbb{Q};\mathrm{X})$ can be reformulated as a certain decision problem for linear Boolean equations which we call \textup{\textsc{3-Ord-Xor-Sat}}.
-Note that double occurrences of variables, such as the occurrence of $z$ above, do matter for \textup{\textsc{3-Ord-Xor-Sat}} in contrast to plain satisfiability of linear Boolean equations.
-Also $\CSP(\struct{B})$ has a reformulation as a decision problem for linear Boolean equations where each constraint $R_{j}(x_1,\dots, x_j)$ for $j\in \{2,\dots, 5\}$ is interpreted as the homogeneous Boolean equation $x_1+\cdots +x_{j}=0$.
+We already know from Proposition~\ref{prop:Xequiv} that $ \CSP(\mathbb{Q};R^{\mx}_{[3],3}) =\CSP(\mathbb{Q};\mathrm{X})$ can be reformulated as a certain decision problem for mod-2 equations which we call \textup{\textup{3-Ord-Xor-Sat}}.
+Note that double occurrences of variables, such as the occurrence of $z$ above, do matter for \textup{\textup{3-Ord-Xor-Sat}} in contrast to plain satisfiability of mod-2 equations.
+Also $\CSP(\struct{B})$ has a reformulation as a decision problem for mod-2 equations where each constraint $R_{j}(x_1,\dots, x_j)$ for $j\in \{2,\dots, 5\}$ is interpreted as the homogeneous mod-2 equation $x_1+\cdots +x_{j}=0$.
 The reformulation is as follows and can be obtained as in the proof of Proposition~\ref{prop:Xequiv}: